swdevlin/muse/README.md

 ### Create the database

+Create the PostgreSQL database.

+### Setting up web management

+The web manager uses Discord's oauth for user registration.

+Set up oauth2 in the discord developer's portal.
+The redirect will be `https://yourserver/discord/authenticate/`.

+Install python. `pip install -r requirements.txt` to install the required Python packages

+Copy `settings.py.template` to `settings.py` and update database settings and the discord settings.

-No need to create any tables at this point.
+Run `manage.py migrate` to create the tables and add initial data.

 ### Setting up the bot

 Install nodejs. `npm install` to load the required packages

 Copy `.env.template` to `.env` and update the discord token and muse prefix.

 Copy `knexfile.js.template` to `knexfile.js` and update the database settings.

-### Setting up web management

-The web manager uses Discord's oauth for user registration.

-Install python. `pip install -r requirements.txt` to install the required Python packages

-Copy `settings.py.template` to `settings.py` and update database settings and the secret key.

 ### Your own data